jiemingyou/comp-stochastics-2023/README.md

 # comp-stochastics-2023
-Summarised lecture notes of the course Computational Methods in Stochastics
+Summarised lecture notes of the course in Computational Methods in Stochastics